ROLLFORWARD_ADVANCED

 Overview

 Description | The ROLLFORWARD_ADVANCED allows to project a node into the future with a list of provided drivers, both relative and absolute.
-The function has optional parameters: index levels, which are incremented/shifted on each loop of the projection; the setting of start and end values for the projection; window settings that allow a selection of previous values to be used for a loop calculation, its aggregation level, and a shift type.
-This function combines the functionality of both the ROLLFORWARD and ROLLFORWARD_MUL functionality.
-Differentiating between the mode of how drivers are applied can be done via the "mode" option in the formula. |
+The function has optional parameters: aging levels, which can be offsetted on each loop of the projection; the setting of start and end values for the projection; window settings that allow a selection of previous values to be used for a loop calculation. |

 Technical Signature | ROLLFORWARD_ADVANCED(input[, [drivers] [, time [, start, end [, windowSize [, windowFunction [, windowType [, mode [, [agingLevels] [, agingOffset] [, linkedLevelsAggregation]]]]]]]]]]) |